 Data Encryption

-All data transmitted between users and SchemeServe is protected using secure HTTPS/TLS encryption.
+All data transmitted between users and SchemeServe is protected using secure HTTPS/TLS (minimum 1.2) encryption.

 In addition:

-- Backups are encrypted both at rest and during transfer
+- Backups are also encrypted at rest and during transfer

 These measures ensure that sensitive data remains protected while being stored and transmitted.